xianchaoxiu/DRNN/README.md

 ### Quick Run

-Directly run python file to train models using the dataset of ship.
+Directly run demo.py to train models using the dataset of ship.

 ### Citation